-A.Transfuse ABO-matched platelets

-B.Transfuse HLA-matched platelets

-C.Transfuse washed platelets
+A.Transfuse ABO-matched platelets B.Transfuse HLA-matched platelets C.Transfuse washed platelets D.Observation

-D.Observation

-Patterns of response to platelet transfusion

 Two patterns can be seen in refractory patients.
 A normal increment at one hour following transfusion with return to the baseline count within 24 hours (green curve) is typical of the shortening of platelet survival seen with sepsis, hematopoietic cell transplantation, disseminated intravascular coagulation, and possibly in bleeding patients and those taking medications that interfere with platelet survival.
 The second pattern consists of little or no increment in platelet count, even within one hour of transfusion (red curve); this pattern is seen with alloimmunization.